hdShang/arxiv-daily/docs/cs-CV/2025-11-04/papers/251102489v1-object-detection-as-an-optional-basis-a-graph-matching-network-for-c.md

 ---
 layout: default
-title: Object Detection as an Optional Basis: A Graph Matching Network for Cross-View UAV Localization
+title: "Object Detection as an Optional Basis: A Graph Matching Network for Cross-View UAV Localization"
 ---

 # Object Detection as an Optional Basis: A Graph Matching Network for Cross-View UAV Localization